 First, know that it is normal to feel a wide range of emotions during this time, and for some time after.
 Someone you love has lost something vital to them, and in addition to other feelings, your worry for them might overwhelm you.

-For young children, try to make sure to keep their routines as consistent as possible.
+For young children of a parent who has had an amputation, try to make sure to keep their routines as consistent as possible.
 And be sure to answer any questions they may have, but not go overboard.
 There’s no need to answer questions they aren’t asking.
 If possible, try to show them photos and videos of people with amputations living happy lives and read books on the subject.
+Below is a video of Jason with his family.
+Jason had a newborn and a two-year-old at the time of his amputation.

 For adult children of someone who has had an amputation, it can be frightening to see your parent be weakened, even temporarily.
 Be sure to practice good self-care.
 You do not need to be their superhero, nor should you assume that you will now be their long-term caregiver.
 Many people, even older adults, can recover from an amputation and go on to live full, independent lives.